Mike Stahr: Collegiate career

 Stahr joined Arizona State University in 1983.
 As a freshman, he made the finals of the NCAA indoor 1000m with the fastest qualifying time (2:23.19) but fell on the second turn.
-His time in the trials was faster than the NCAA winner, William Wuyke at 2:24.06.
-At the Sun Angel Classic he anchored the World Record 4x800 with an official split of 1:45.
-He was unofficially clocked at 1:44.8 by his coach Len Miller.
+At the Sun Angel Classic he anchored the American and World Record 4x800 with a split between 1:44.8 and 1:45 by officials and coach Len Miller.
 Their 4x800 team won the Millrose indoor title as well as many other top ranking meets.
 Still as a freshman, he posted a 45.8 relay split.
 During his sophomore year he came in 4th at the Pac-10 XC regional meet to earn him a spot on the NCAA XC team where he finished 101st.

-In his junior year he transferred to Georgetown University after becoming frustrated with five coaching changes at ASU.
-His first official year with Georgetown earned him All American in XC among other accomplishments.
+In his junior year Stahr transferred to Georgetown University after becoming frustrated with five coaching changes at ASU.
+His first year at Georgetown was redshirted but yielded his first Sub-4 minute mile -winning a 7 year-old bet with his father, Don.
+Their bet was a major focus in Stahr's career as Don agreed to quit smoking if Mike could break 4 minutes in the mile.

+Stahr's official first eligible year with Georgetown earned him All American in XC among other accomplishments.
 In 1987 Stahr captured the NCAA Indoor Mile Championship in a time of 4:02 several weeks after his 4x800 anchor leg of 1:46.2 at the indoor BIG East meet.
-During the outdoor season of '87 he anchored the World Record Distance Medley Relay, running an anchor leg split of 3:54 to carry his team to a time of 9:20.9, eclipsing the old World Record by two seconds.
+During the outdoor season of '87 he anchored the World Record Distance Medley Relay, running an anchor leg split of 3:54 to carry his team to a time of 9:20.9, eclipsing the previous World Record by two seconds.
 It still stands as the school record at Georgetown University.